List of Teen Titans (TV series) characters: Control Freak

 Control Freak (voiced by Alexander Polinsky) is an overweight supervillain and film fanatic, notorious for using a nuclear super-powered remote control to warp reality to suit his film inspired images.
 The remote he self-designed is his only true source of power, but he rarely uses his intellect to accomplish anything meaningful, instead preferring to hype himself into superiority in hopes of garnering mass respect as a supervillain.

 Ding Dong Daddy

-Ding Dong Daddy (voiced by David Johansen) is a large 1950s-style street racer who forces Robin to compete in a cross-country race against himself and several foes from the Titans' rogues gallery.
+Ding Dong Daddy (voiced by David Johansen) is a large 1950s-style street racer who forces Robin to compete in a cross-country race against him and several foes from the Titans' rogues gallery.
 He is assisted by a group of gremlins who act as a mobile repair crew and disable competitors' vehicles.

 Dr. Light

 A recurring secondary villain in the series, Doctor Light (voiced by Rodger Bumpass) is a powerless man who wields a battle suit with offensive-capability light-energy weapons.
-While the most common offensive use of his suits are the firing of laser beams, he can also generate tangible solid objects from light such as laser whips, fireballs, trapping orbs, and forcefields.
+While the most common offensive use of his suits are the firing of laser beams, he can also generate tangible solid objects from light, such as laser whips, fireballs, trapping orbs, and forcefields.